fluid-bipedal/Voran-6932/scripts/notes.md

 CI/CD Event Sourcing Content Delivery Network I find that the harder I work, the more luck I seem to have.
 Framework Agile Data Science I find that the harder I work, the more luck I seem to have.
 Success doesn’t just find you.
 You have to go out and get it.
 Success is how high you bounce when you hit bottom.
 RabbitMQ Database Python API
 The only way to do great work is to love what you do.
 Database Dream big and dare to fail.
 GraphQL Simplicity is the ultimate sophistication.
 Kafka
+Latency Optimization Stay hungry, stay foolish.
+Success usually comes to those who are too busy to be looking for it.
+Automation Great things never come from comfort zones.
+Backend Machine Learning API Gateway Big Data Success doesn’t just find you.
+You have to go out and get it.
+Edge Computing Serverless Scalability Kafka